infinum/eightshift-docs/website/docs/theme.md

 > You can specify both libraries at once or only one.

 ## What is next?
-Now that we have the theme set on your local environment, let's do something with it.
+Now that we've set the theme up on your local environment, let's do something with it.

 Please make sure you read the [Basics chapter](basics/basics-intro) to understand better how the project is set and what is included to make your developing experience as smooth as possible.